kamkozlowski/munchkin-counter/README.md

 # munchkin-counter
 Helper app that can be used during Munchkin card game for level and bonus counting.
-Application is builded using Spring boot and backbone.
+Application was builded using Spring boot and backbone.